 - Wear sun protection on bright days.
 Sun reflecting off the water can burn you twice as fast.

 - Most opening hours and seasonal dates are weather dependent.
 The hours listed above are all just guidelines.
+Some prices increase as the season progresses.

 - Don’t drink the water in the lake, we have a parasite here called Giardia (otherwise known as Beaver fever) which you can get from drinking untreated water.